nathonius/obsidian-trello/README.md

 ## Overview

 Connect a single Trello card to an Obsidian note.
 Once connected, see basic info, and add and view comments.
+No card to connect to the note?
+Add a new note to a list from inside Obsidian.

 The connection is through a YAML frontmatter key.